 Chris Masingill, who served as federal co-chairman of the Delta Regional Authority, from 2007 until 2017, saw the agency as a vehicle for creating "climates of opportunity".
 He states, "DRA is able to tackle issues facing rural parents, like the lack of workforce training opportunities, job creation and retention, and access to clean water and sewer systems.
-This dual-generational approach is a comprehensive plan that will ensure those lifted out of poverty are not at risk of returning".

-While persistent poverty has defined much of the economic circumstances of the Delta for generations, the absence of persistent poverty as a primary qualifying factor for DRA resources is notable and highlights the shortcomings of many place-based approaches of development.
+This dual-generational approach is a comprehensive plan that will ensure those lifted out of poverty are not at risk of returning".7 is notable and highlights the shortcomings of many place-based approaches of development.
 Both the DRA and the Appalachian Regional Commission (ARC) target distressed counties for resources without a specific qualification of persistent poverty status.
 For example, the DRA defines distressed counties as counties with an unemployment rate of one percent higher than the national average for the most recent 24-month period and a per capita income of 80 percent or less than the national per capita income.
-The ARC defines distressed counties, since 2007, using a county economic index that includes median family income and an ARC calculated poverty rate.
-It is important to note that the ARC does include poverty rate as an important factor in defining a geographic area as distressed; including using census tract data, but the DRA does not.
+The ARC defines distressed counties, since 2007, using a county economic index that includes median family income and an ARC calculated poverty rate.8 It is important to note that the ARC does include poverty rate as an important factor in defining a geographic area as distressed; including using census tract data, but the DRA does not.
 Yet, persistent poverty has been a tenacious issue within the rural South for many generations and many of the aforementioned advocacy efforts that resulted in the DRA included the eradication of persistent poverty as an important catalyst for change in the region.
 An important question as we observe the 20-year anniversary of the authority is how has persistent poverty in Black Belt counties/parishes within the Delta region been impacted by DRA membership.
 The implication of persistent poverty designation is often overlooked and undervalued.
 Persistent poverty status encompasses a wide-range of associating factors that make it difficult to overcome.
 These include the lack of healthcare, child care, and social services, lack of educational opportunity and attainment, lack of transportation and employment opportunities, along with limited political power, food insecurity and inadequate and unhealthy housing stock, and environmental injustices that are associated with long-term persistent poverty status.
 The generational impact of persistent poverty within the Black Belt region should not be overlooked when assessing the viability of policy prescriptions for development as it is a pivotal piece in combatting systemic underdevelopment.